MicrosoftDocs/SCCMdocs/sccm/core/plan-design/hierarchy/enhanced-http.md

 > [!Tip]
 > Wait up to 30 minutes for the management point to receive and configure the new certificate from the site.

 You can see these certificates in the Configuration Manager console.
 Go to the **Administration** workspace, expand **Security**, and select the **Certificates** node.
 Look for the **SMS Issuing** root certificate, as well as the site server role certificates issued by the SMS Issuing root.
+(Please be aware you can not export this certificate as a PFX)

+You can also use a public wildcard certificate when configuring the CMG.

 For more information on how the client communicates with the management point and distribution point with this configuration, see [Communications from clients to site systems and services](/sccm/core/plan-design/hierarchy/communications-between-endpoints#Planning_Client_to_Site_System).